Splash! Vedete la Apă

 Splash!
-Vedete la Apă is a reality television show which teaches celebrities the art of diving.
-The first series is featured to start on 7 July 2013, and it will be broadcast by Antena 1.
+Vedete la Apă is a Romanian reality television show that teaches celebrities the art of diving.
+The first series was premiered on 7 July 2013, and was broadcast by Antena 1.
 Pepe will be hosting the show, with Roxana Ionescu and Roxana Vancea.
 The judges were Anda Adam, Daniel Buzdugan, and Cătălin Preda.
-Now the series broadcast the third season on Antena 1 who it host by Pepe with Diana Munteanu and Alina Pușcaș.
-Now the judges are Ozana Barabancea, Cosmin Seleşi and Cătălin Preda.
+It is hosted by Pepe with Diana Munteanu and Alina Pușcaș.
+The judges are Ozana Barabancea, Cosmin Seleşi and Cătălin Preda.

 Format

 The show is broadcast live on Antena 1 on Sunday evenings, and is presented by Pepe with Roxana Ionescu and Roxana Vancea.
 The celebrities perform seven weeks in front of a panel of judges and a live audience in an Olympic-size diving pool with the result each week partly determined by public vote.

 Production history

 The series was first mentioned in May 2013, when it was announced that Antena 1 ordered what was called Celebrity Splash straight to series.
 Based on the Dutch series of the same name, it has celebrities perform dives from extreme heights and each week the challenges increase in difficulty.